speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 ## Prepare the keys folder

-Please note that, after creation, all exception relevant keys (operational cert, KES verification signature key, and VRF signature key), MUST be saved OUTSIDE the raspberry pi.
-Should your raspberry pi be compromised, a hacker won't be able to withdraw your funds.
+Please note that, after creation, all your keys and certificates, except for the operational cert, KES verification signature key, and VRF signature key, MUST be saved OUTSIDE the raspberry pi.
+Should your raspberry pi be compromised, a hacker won't be able to withdraw your funds or compromise your stake pool

 The default folder we will use for thi tutorial is: